Professor Emeritus of Harpsichord and Organ

 Since his solo harpsichord debut in Austria at a 1959 festival celebrating the 500th anniversary of the birth of composer Paul Hofhaymer, Palmer has played hundreds of recitals; conducted the Duke Ellington Orchestra, as well as opera and choral performances; and taught a large number of students, both at SMU and in two previous university appointments in Virginia.

-Dr. Palmer has appeared as soloist with SMU’s Meadows Symphony Orchestra, Wind Ensemble, and I Palpiti Ensemble, as organist and harpsichordist with the Dallas Symphony, played solo recitals at Harvard, the University of Oklahoma, in Neuf Brisach (France), and in Alvito (Portugal), and at the Handel House Museum in London.
+Palmer has appeared as soloist with SMU’s Meadows Symphony Orchestra, Wind Ensemble, and I Palpiti Ensemble; as organist and harpsichordist with the Dallas Symphony; played solo recitals at Harvard, the University of Oklahoma, in Neuf Brisach (France), and in Alvito (Portugal); and at the Handel House Museum in London.
 He presented the Winesanker Memorial Lecture in Musicology at Texas Christian University and has been seen nationally in the PBS television documentary Landowska: Uncommon Visionary.
-He has organized eighteen summer harpsichord and organ workshops for SMU, thirteen of them at the University’s Fort Burgwin campus near Taos, plus additional ones in Alsace, London, Washington D C, Denver, and Santa Fe.
+He has organized 18 summer harpsichord and organ workshops for SMU, 13 of them at the University’s Fort Burgwin campus near Taos, plus additional ones in Alsace, London, Washington D.C., Denver and Santa Fe.
 During the 2009-10 academic year he gave his 40th consecutive annual faculty recital at SMU, and is scheduled to give a lecture for a Wanda Landowska Symposium in Berlin, as well as recitals and workshops in New Mexico and Oregon.

 M.M. and D.M.A., Eastman School of Music of the University of Rochester, N.Y.
 B.M., Oberlin

 Studio organ and harpsichord; related major classes; MUHI 5100; MUHI 6320; MPED 5114